rob-blackbourn/jetblack-negoriate-stream/README.md

 # jetblack-negotiate-stream

-A Python client for .Net NegotiateStream.
+A Python client for .Net [NegotiateStream](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.negotiatestream).
+It supports single sign on (SSO) and encryption.

+This was tested using Python 3.8 on Windows 11.

 ## Example